Nemocas/AbstractAlgebra.jl/doc/src/finitefield.md

 In addition to the above, developers of custom finite field types must ensure that they provide the equivalent of the function `base_ring(R::FqFiniteField)` which should return `Union{}`.
-In addition to this they should ensure that each integer element contains a field `parent` specifying the parent object of the finite field element, or at least supply the equivalent of the function `parent(a::fq)` to return the parent object of a finite field element.
+In addition to this they should ensure that each finite field element contains a field `parent` specifying the parent object of the finite field element, or at least supply the equivalent of the function `parent(a::fq)` to return the parent object of a finite field element.

 ## Basic manipulation